eu-digital-identity-wallet/eudi-doc-attestation-rulebooks-catalog/rulebooks/pid/pid-rulebook.md

 #### 3.1.2 Attribute nationality

-The attribute nationality takes as its value an array of Alpha-2 country codes as specified in ISO 3166-1.
+The attribute nationality is encoded as a type ``nationalities``, i.e., an array of Alpha-2 country codes as specified in ISO 3166-1.
 Using CDDL notation as specified in RFC 8610, the encoding of this attribute is:

 ``` cddl